2026 Croatia Theme:

 Apply early, as scholarships are awarded on a rolling basis.

-Join a cohort of 30 selected young professionals and advanced undergraduate and graduate students working in or preparing for careers in diplomacy, public leadership, economics, business, law, and social impact.
+Join a cohort of selected young professionals and advanced undergraduate and graduate students working in or preparing for careers in diplomacy, public leadership, economics, business, law, politics and social impact.
 Apply now to secure your place.

 Important Notice: We are unable to provide travel assistance.